Sunwing pilot pleads guilty to being impaired on Calgary flight to Mexico

+“I can’t even describe how ashamed I am,” he told court.
+“My kids will be punished for my mistakes.”

-Gronych was found slumped over in his seat and was escorted off the plane.
-An agreed statement of facts read in court Tuesday said his pilot’s wings were attached upside down on his uniform and an empty bottle of vodka was discovered in his hotel room.
+An agreed statement of facts read in court said police saw his pilot’s wings were pinned upside down on his uniform and a maid discovered an empty bottle of vodka in his hotel room.

-The statement said he was an hour late for his check-in because he said he became lost going through security.
+The statement said he was an hour late for his check-in and that he explained his tardiness by saying he had become lost going through security.

 Court was told Gronych struggled to hang up his coat when he got on the plane, was slurring his words and was staggering.